luiarthur/old_blog/posts/langcompare/index.md

 there are sites like [computer language benchmark games](http://benchmarksgame.alioth.debian.org/u64q/compare.php?lang=scala&lang2=gpp) that do a more thourough job.
 But, it's sometimes nice to try things yourself!

+## Results
+From the plots below, we can see that Julia seems to be fast and concise.
+So, I guess I'll spend more time with Julia?
+Totally depends.
+I definitely found some things that were non-intuitive.
+Loading libraries takes a while, but there are work-arounds that I want to blog about when I get to it.

+I've included the code at the bottom of this page so you can check out what I coded.